UPDATED: November 2025

 Another important caveat is that students will never know whether they got an “easier” or “harder” form of the exam.
 Therefore, to answer the question of what will guarantee a passing grade, we have assumed that the easiest form of the exam is being taken (i.e., the one that requires the highest number of correct questions to pass).

-In short, aim for 75 or 76 questions correct to guarantee yourself a passing score.
+In short, aim for 75 questions correct to guarantee yourself a passing score for most exams, and aim for 83 questions correct for the AIGP exam.

 Some Practical Examples – CIPP/US